erolcoo/erolcoo/README.md

 ----------------------------------------------
 Languages and Tools I know:

-Angular, JavaScript, TypeScript, HTML and CSS!
+Angular, JavaScript, TypeScript, HTML and CSS, start learning React..!
-Start learning React..!
 ----------------------------------------------
 If you want to see my CERTIFICATE -> https://github.com/erolcoo/CERTIFICATE-FROM-SOFTUNI Thanks for you time.!